ibethel/bethel-media-store-theme/README.md

 - Completes a Webpack build in **development** mode
 - Webpack begins watching for file changes in the `src` folder.
-- Shopify CLI begins watching for file changes in `/dev` folder
+- Shopify Theme kit begins watching for file changes in `/dev` folder
-- Shopify CLI will print out your dev url, customize url and preview share url to use in the terminal.
+- Shopify Theme kit should automatically open your theme in the browser.
+  - If it does not then you must navigate to your theme in Shopify and open a preview to see your changes.

 `npm run build`

-- Completes a Webpack build in **production** mode
+- Completes a Webpack build in **production** mode in the `/dist`

 `npm run build:dev`

 - Completes a Webpack build in **development** mode in the `/dev` folder

-- If you need to push to your development theme:
-  - `shopify theme push -s=<your-store.myshopify.com> -t=<themeid> --password=<themeaccesstoken> --path=dev`

 ### Webpack